core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Protection Flag bit MUST be set to 1 if the OSCORE message is protected using the group mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
 Instead, the Group Protection Flag bit MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.

-   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Group Protection Flag bit set to 0:
+   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message:

    - The Group Protection Flag bit is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.